How To Use Retinol For Acne? Does It Work For All Acne Types?

 Firstly, retinol is a type of retinoid.
 Several other compounds belong to this cluster of retinoids.
 A few examples are adapalene (Differin), tretinoin (Retin-A), isotretinoin (Accutane), and retinoid esters (retinyl palmitate, retinyl acetate, retinyl linoleate) (1).

 These compounds differ in their potency too.
 For instance, retinoid esters have low potency, and tretinoin and isotretinoin are highly potent.
-Due to this reason, you will need a prescription to get isotretinoin at a drugstore.
+The efficacy of tretinoin for acne is medically proven and often prescribed to combat severe cases.
+You will also need a prescription to get isotretinoin at a drugstore.

 It is advisable to use them only as per the doctor’s advice.
 Although you may procure retinol without any prescription, it is advisable to use it only in the recommended amounts.
 Let us see how much is just enough.